Stelios Manolas: International career

 Manolas played for Greece in 71 matches from 1982 to 1994 and scored 6 goals.
 He was a member of the squad that played in the 1994 FIFA World Cup, in the USA.

 Managerial career

-After his retirement, Manolas became a certified coach in 2002 and worked for Greece U21 until 2004.
+After his retirement, Manolas became a certified manager in 2002 and worked at the bench of Greece U21 until 2004.
 In 2008 he held the post of technical director in AEK, where he resigned in 2009.
 In November 2012 he became the manager of Niki Volos where he stayed for three months.
-In the summer of 2014 he returned to AEK, as the coach of AEK Athens U20.
-In 2015, he was called from AEK as an interim coach to replace Traianos Dellas in the men's team, and was then called again at the same position to replace Gus Poyet.
+In the summer of 2014 he returned to AEK, as the manager of AEK Athens U20.
+In 2015, he was called from AEK as an interim manager to replace Traianos Dellas in the senior team and was then called again at the same position to replace Gus Poyet.
 During his second managerial period, he won the Cup in 2016.
+He returned in his position as the manager of the youth team until 13 October 2016, when he quit.

 Personal life

 Manolas is the uncle of former AEK Athens and Olympiacos international defender, Kostas.
 His son, Konstantinos, was also a footballer who played for AEK.